spier/spier.github.io/_posts/2013-01-04-developer-self-service-applications.md

 - fluency in English is a must (German is beneficial but optional)
 - (optional) knowledge of agile development (Scrum)
 - (optional) web design
-- (optionally) experienced in at least one web application framework (e.g. Spring MVC, Ruby on Rails)
+- (optional) experienced in at least one web application framework (e.g. Spring MVC, Ruby on Rails)
-- (optionally) knowledge of general SEO practices
+- (optional) knowledge of general SEO practices
 - (optional) contribution to open source projects is a plus

 ## Backend Developer